zakariamagdyz/social-network/README.md

 # Dev-network is a social network app for developes 🎉🎈🌏🎤

-Developed dev-network social app worked on the UI and Backend , deploy and tested app on [Dev-network App](https://dev-connector-zakaria.herokuapp.com/)
+Developed dev-network social app worked on the UI and Backend , deployed and tested app on [Dev-network App](https://dev-connector-zakaria.herokuapp.com/)

 ## Features: